-Carpinteria is flanked by Rincon Beach Park to the south and one of the area’s more unique one of a kind locations– Santa Claus Lane–to the north.
+Carpinteria is flanked by Rincon Beach Park to the south and one of the area’s more unique locations– Santa Claus Lane–to the north.

-For more than 70 years Santa Claus Lane has been luring passerby’s with a mix of restaurants and shops, that include a candy shop, toy store, a surf shop, a sophisticated market with an excellent selection of Santa Barbara county wines, and a curio shop.
+For more than 70 years Santa Claus Lane has been luring passersby with a mix of restaurants and shops, that include a candy shop, toy store, a surf shop, a sophisticated market with an excellent selection of Santa Barbara County wines, and a curio shop.

 The giant Santa Claus has been removed, deemed too tacky by the city, and now sits in a lot in Oxnard.